ameli/ortho/ReadMe.md

  [0 0 0 0 0 0 0 0 1]]
 ```

 *Plots the set of functions (using option `-p`) and saves the plot in the directory`./doc/images/OrthogonalFunctions.pdf`.
-An example of generated plot is shown below.
+An example of a generated plot is shown below.

 <p align="center">
 <img src="./doc/images/OrthogonalFunctions.svg">